OmniVL-Guard: Towards Unified Vision-Language Forgery Detection and Grounding via Balanced RL: Impact Statement

-\textbf{Broader Impact Statement.} This work introduces OmniVL-Guard to enhance the integrity of the digital information ecosystem by detecting complex, multi-modal misinformation.
-While its advanced reasoning capabilities provide significant societal benefits in restoring public trust, we acknowledge the potential risk of dual-use.
+This work introduces OmniVL-Guard to enhance the integrity of the digital information ecosystem by detecting complex, multi-modal misinformation.
+While its advanced reasoning capabilities provide significant societal benefits, we acknowledge the potential risk of dual-use.
 To mitigate this, we will strictly limit the accessibility of our research: the dataset will be shared exclusively for academic purposes via a rigorous application-and-review process.